A Radar-Based Hail Climatology of Australia: Radar Frequency Correction

-The reflectivity correction was subsequently applied to C-band data in each region, and the resulting 2D histograms are shown by the shading in Figs.\ \ref{freq_pic}b--h.
-Visual inspection of these histograms and a comparison of the post-correction fits (magenta lines) reveal that the correction improves the negative bias for C-band reflectivity for all regions.
+To illustrate the effectiveness of the reflectivity correction in Equation \ref{z-fit}, it is applied to C-band data in each of the overlapping C- and S-band coverage regions, resulting in the 2D histograms shaded in Figs.\ \ref{freq_pic}b--h.
+Visual inspection of these histograms, along with the post-correction fits (magenta lines), reveal that the correction improves the negative bias for C-band reflectivity for all regions.
 Quantitatively, the mean bias improved from -2.0 to -0.4 dB for the total data, with the corresponding statistics for each region annotated on each panel.
-For reference, the precorrection bias of -2 dB corresponds to a $\sim$20\% underestimation of MESH values at C-band \citep{Warren20}.
+For reference, the pre-correction bias of -2 dB corresponds to a $\sim$20\% underestimation of MESH values at C-band \citep{Warren20}.
 Substantial spatiotemporal overlaps in Sydney (Australia's largest city) mean that the Kurnell/Woollongong (Fig.\ \ref{freq_pic}e) and Kurnell/Terrey Hills (Fig.\ \ref{freq_pic}f) overlaps account for $\sim$41\% and $\sim$29\% of the 18 million individual reflectivity comparisons in the total fit (Fig.\ \ref{freq_pic}h).
-However, it is worth noting that the reflectivity correction works equally well when applied to analysis regions outside of Sydney.
+However, it is encouraging to note that the reflectivity correction works equally well for regions outside of Sydney that contributed fewer data points.
+Next, we apply this correction to all C-band radars in the archive, aiming to derive a frequency-agnostic hail climatology.

-The intended application of the hail reflectivity relationship in Equation \ref{z-fit} is to derive an empirical C-band analogue to the original W78 hail kinetic energy flux function.
-This is achieved by substituting Equation \ref{z-fit} into Equation \ref{hke}, resulting in the following: